prismelt/arc/syntax.md

 - `font-size`: The font size of the document.
 This is used as the font size of the document.
 - `font-color`: The font color of the document.
 This is used as the font color of the document.
 - `background-color`: The background color of the document.
 This is used as the background color of the document.
-- `allow-html`: Whether to allow html in the document.
-It accepts a boolean value, `true` or `false`.
-This feature is not yet implemented.
-- `p-font-size`: The font size of the paragraph.
+- `text-font-size`: The font size of the paragraph.
 This is used as the font size of the paragraph.
-- `p-font-color`: The font color of the paragraph.
+- `text-font-color`: The font color of the paragraph.
 This is used as the font color of the paragraph.
 - `h1-font-size`: The font size of the h1 tag.
 This is used as the font size of the h1 tag.
 - `h1-font-color`: The font color of the h1 tag.
 This is used as the font color of the h1 tag.
 - `h2-font-size`: The font size of the h2 tag.
 This is used as the font size of the h2 tag.